Closing Thoughts by Jim Young

 For most of us, buying or selling a home is the largest purchase we’ll make in our lives.
 Well, for some of us the largest expenditures in our lives may be paying for our children’s educations; but that’s a different column.

 So, the best advice for all of us is to be an “educated consumer.”
 Unfortunately, there are many different things to learn before you can reach this point.
-Most of us hire professionals to get us through the process without fatal mistakes.
+Most of us hire professionals often armed with the appropriate real estate software to get us through the process without fatal mistakes.
 But even with professionals, there are things we each need to know as we go through this process.

 Some of them are more obvious than others.
 Maybe you are looking for a neighborhood that’s appropriate for children.
 Or maybe you are looking to move to a community that can provide independent living, with transition to assisted living and skilled care if these prove necessary.
 There are many, many things to think about.